vsukhwani/youtube-transcript-viewer/README.md

 2. Paste any YouTube URL with captions/subtitles
 3. View and download the transcript instantly!

+> **Note:** This is a simplified version that automatically selects the best available transcript language.
+The language selection UI has been removed for better reliability.

 ## ✅ Test Videos (Known to Work)

 Try these URLs to test the application: